-The oven shelf has been designed to allow good circulation at the rear of the oven.
-A raised bar at the rear of the shelf prevents trays or dishes making contact with the back of the oven.
+The shelf has a raised bar to prevent dishes making contact with the back of the oven and to allow good circulation at the rear of the oven.
 To remove a shelf, pull forward until it stops, raise at front and remove.
-Installation of a shelf is the reverse of this procedure.